top of page

 Burra Town Hall

 This was originally the site of the Burra Miners and Mechanics Institute.
-In 1874 the original institute was replaced and it incorporated a Council Chamber, lecture room and library.
-The Council Chambers continued to be used until 1969, when they amalgamated.
+In 1874, the original institute was incorporated into a Council Chamber, a lecture room and a library.
+The Council Chambers were used until 1969, when they amalgamated.

 Commercial Hotel Burra ~ South Australia.